qlik-oss/core-assisted-prescription-auth/readme.md

 #Authentication service
 The responsibilities of the authentication service is to coordinate authentication sessions with configured identity providers and to issue JWTs for internal usage.

-The default authenticate strategy is that a users has to have a _GitHub_ account and are a member of the _Qlik-EA_ organisation.
+The authenticate strategy we are using is that a users has to have a _GitHub_ account and are a member of the _Qlik-EA_ organisation.

 A prerequisite is to have a _Redis_ database available at the host `redis` running on port `6379`.